Tag Archive for: dtc product coverage

 One PR professional said it best in an anonymous interview with Digiday: “It’s not enough to just be a disruptive DTC brand anymore.
 Brands need to figure out who they are, why they’re doing something so innovative and then work with us to tell that story.”

-Your PR company needs to know that when they schedule a meeting with a journalist, you will respond in a timely manner.
+Your PR company needs to know that when they schedule a meeting with a journalist, you will respond promptly.
 1 in 4 journalists will block a publicist who fails to respond within the same day or a given deadline.
 If you’re not able to be available for journalists, say that upfront, to save face with journalists.

 All statistics are from Cision State of Media Report 2022, unless otherwise noted.